hotosm/hotosm-website/volunteer.markdown

 As a mapping volunteer, you can get involved with projects around the world, and contribute to humanitarian mapping through OpenStreetMap.
 Even if you are a new mapper, anyone can use a computer to create basemaps by drawing over buildings and roads, or use a phone to swipe and tap population hotspots in the MapSwipe app.
 If you have never mapped before and would like to help, visit the Tasking Manager's [Learn page](https://tasks.hotosm.org/learn) to get started mapping in less than 30 minutes.

-<a href="https://tasks.hotosm.org/learn" class="btn btn-primary btn-lg btn-chevron">Learn how to map</a>
+<a href="https://tasks.hotosm.org/learn" class="btn btn-hover btn-primary btn-lg btn-chevron">Learn how to map</a>

 Please also join the discussion on Slack (see above).